broncowdd/SnippetVamp/readme.txt

 How to install ?
 --------------------------------------------------------------
-Just put the files on a server and access to snippetvamp.php.
+Just put the files on a server and access to index.php.
 When you first run it, the app ask you a login&pass, creates the pass.php file & the config.dat file.
 Thats'all !